-- AR 75.
-Social protection are all the measures that provide access to health care and income support in cases of challenging life events such as the loss of a job, being sick and in need of medical care, giving birth and raising a child, or retiring and in need of a pension. - AR 76.
-The denominators for the percentages reported under Paragraph 73 shall be calculated on the basis of the total head count figures provided for employees under Disclosure Requirement ESRS S1-6 and non-employee workers in own workforce in Disclosure Requirement ESRS S1-7.
-The numerators shall be calculated on the basis of head count of employees and non-employee workers that have some form of social protection through public programs or benefits offered by the undertaking or, in the case of workers provided by undertaking primarily engaged in employment activities, by the third-party employer.
+- AR 77.
+Social protection are all the measures that provide access to health care and income support in cases of challenging life events such as the loss of a job, being sick and in need of medical care, giving birth and raising a child, or retiring and in need of a pension. - AR 78.
+The denominators for the percentages reported under Paragraph 80 shall be calculated on the basis of the total head count figures provided for employees under ESRS S1-6 and non-employee workers in own workforce in ESRS S1-7.
+The numerators shall be calculated on the basis of head count of employees and non-employee workers that have some form of social protection through public programs or benefits offered by the undertaking.

-Disclosure Requirement S1-12 - Persons with disabilities
+Disclosure Requirement \$1-12 - Persons with disabilities

-AR 77.
-When disclosing the information required in paragraph 74 regarding persons with disabilities, the undertaking shall provide any contextual information necessary to understand the data and how the data has been compiled (methodology).
+AR 79.
+When disclosing the information required in paragraph ss regarding persons with disabilities, the undertaking shall provide any contextual information necessary to understand the data and how the data has been compiled (methodology).
 For example, information about the impact of different legal definitions of persons with disabilities in the different countries in which the undertaking has operations.